Rebasing: keeping your code up to date¶

 Navigate to your ardupilot git repository.

 Starting from here we will assume that you want to rebase you master branch on ArduPilot master branch.
 This process is the same on all branch, just replace master by your branch name.
 Ensure you are looking at your master branch or the branch that you want to rebase.

 git checkout master

 Ensure your repository is connected to the upstream repository you forked from.

 git remote add upstream https://github.com/ArduPilot/ardupilot.git

-Fetch changes from the upstream respository (this simply downloads changes into a local cache, it will overwrite or modify your changes in any way)
+Fetch changes from the upstream repository (this simply downloads changes into a local cache, it will not overwrite or modify your changes in any way)

 git fetch upstream

 Rebase your current branch from the upstream’s master branch.